 Australia offers so many options, from lively beaches where you can sip cocktails in the shade, to massive stretches of sand perfect for shelling.
 Whitehaven Beach – named Australia’s best beach – is a must-visit.
 Located in the Whitsundays, Whitehaven offers warm waters and soft sand (and incredible sunset photos).
 Catseye Beach is another nearby favorite, which is perfect for sunbathing and snorkeling.

 Explore the Coastal Rainforest

 The northern coast of Queensland – one of the most popular yachting grounds – is home to some of the world’s most pristine rainforests.
-On your private yacht charter, head to Daintree Rainforest.
+On your private yacht charter in Australia, head to Daintree Rainforest.
 It is one of the world’s oldest rainforests, and Daintree is a natural wonder.